jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 ### Example word problems {#sec:ipWordProblems}

-<div class='lectureVideoEmbed' video-id='f24c71ae75c74c6ab8fe1f1146ccea831d' video-date='2023-09-22'>Even ore IP modeling.
+<div class='lectureVideoEmbed' video-id='f24c71ae75c74c6ab8fe1f1146ccea831d' video-date='2023-09-22'>Even more IP modeling.
 Tried to address the confusion from last lecture, then modeled a few more word problems.</div>

 Here we present the sample scenarios in section 12.4 of @classText, and talk about how to model each scenario.
 Each formulation will require some tricks with binary variables.